abysslover/deepparcellation/README.md

 # DeepParcellation Package
-DeepParcellation: fast and accurate fast and accurate brain MRI parcellation by deep learning
+DeepParcellation: fast and accurate brain MRI parcellation by deep learning

 ### Contributions
 - The project was initiated by Dr. Lim (abysslover) and Dr. Choi (yooha1003).